PagerTree/pt4-docusaurus/blog/getting-started-with-ruby-on-rails-in-2024-the-complete-development-environment-guide.md

 Click New SSH Key, give your SSH Key a title, and then paste the output from your previous command into the key section.

-**7.5** Confirm everything is working with the following command from your Ubuntu terminal:&#x20;
+**7.5** Confirm everything is working with the following command from your Ubuntu terminal:

 ```bash
 ssh -T git@github.com
 ```

-You should receive the following message:&#x20;
+You should receive the following message:

 Hi (username)!
 You've successfully authenticated, but GitHub does not provide shell access.